khulnasoft/AiKit/README.md

 ## Installing aikit

-There are various ways to use Ivy, depending on your preferred
+There are various ways to use Aikit, depending on your preferred
 environment:

 ### Installing using pip

-The easiest way to set up Ivy is to install it using pip with the following command:
+The easiest way to set up Aikit is to install it using pip with the following command:

 ``` bash